Register

 • We improved the particle texture.

-• We migrate to foundry v12 (mandatory) and dnd5e v4 (optionnal).
+• We migrated to Foundry v12 (mandatory) and dnd5e v4 (optional).

 • v2.4.0:

-• Add flash prefill motion template
+• Add flash prefill motion template.

 Settings